Legacy – Honouring the Work of John Poirier

 Let us remember her with gratitude for the joy and inspiration she brought into our lives.
 We sincerely thank her husband, Peter Palmer-Hunt, for collaborating with us to produce this exhibit and for providing this collection of Sharron’s canvas prints.

-25% of proceeds from sales from this exhibition will be donated to GROWLS.
+25% of proceeds from sales from this exhibition will be donated to GROWLS, and another 25% will be donated to Gabriola Photography Club.

 Silhouette of Sharron standing by her tripod with her camera mounted on it, with sunlit hills in the backgroundl